Binner

 Alsace wine producer: Hugel, Riquewihr

 Hugel is one of the most important wine houses of the World.
-Hugel defines Alsace just as Mouton-Rotshild defines Bordeaux, Antinori defines Chianti and Mondavi defines Napa Valley.
+Hugel defines Alsace just as Mouton-Rotschild defines Bordeaux, Antinori defines Chianti and Mondavi defines Napa Valley.
 To this role, one should add an open, generous and warm-hearted attitude to the visitors and customers.

-Certainly, the admirable efforts of Jean Hugel and now Etienne Hugel on the local, national and international arena have been of deciding importance for all producers in Alsace.
+Certainly, the admirable efforts of Jean Hugel, who passed away in 2009, and now Etienne Hugel (to the left on the photo) on the local, national and international arena have been of deciding importance for all producers in Alsace.
+Among other contributions, Hugel pioneered the successful introduction of Vendanges tardives and Sélection de grains nobles.

 Hugel is a large house with few wines.
 Hugel has created a range with three levels of quality; Classic, Tradition and Jubilee.
 The former indicated wines from grapes purchased from contract growers, Tradition is from Hugels own land, while Jubilee are wines from Grand Crus.
 Om some years, Hugel produces a very full-bodied Cuvée, Hommage de Jean Hugel.

 The house style is very correct and the wines are very well assembled.
 The impression is that Hugel tries to maintain a very consistent style, regardless of vintage, something in the spirit of the Champagne houses.
 With the exception of the Hommage-range, the wines give a dry impression.
+In fact, you get most for the money at the Jubilee level.
+To my mind, there is a very large leap in level of ambition already between the Classic and Tradition levels, the latter offering much more character for just a little more money.

 Hugel has created an Internet tool to view all their plots, together with the geological map, in Google Earth.
 Reach it by clicking on the map to the right.

-Latest visit: 2006
+First visit: 2006

 alttext